 If you’re reading this article, you might have received an IRMAA (Income-Related Monthly Adjustment Amount) letter in the mail from the Social Security Administration.
 IRMAA is an extra charge to Medicare Part B and Part D premiums that applies to households with adjusted gross income above a certain level.
+This article will walk you through what you need to know to avoid IRMAA.

 If that’s the case, you’re probably: